 It’s almost a tradition in France: there is nothing unusual about French women film directors, considering that Parisienne Alice Guy (1873-1969, also often credited as Alice Guy-Blaché and Alice Blaché) was the world’s first female director with over hundreds of (mostly) shorts to her credit from 1897-1908 in France and from 1910-1920 in the U.S. From Agnès Varda to Claire Denis, Coline Serreau to Agnès Jaoui and Josiane Balasko, women have always been able to make their presence felt in French cinema.

-Emma Luchini is one of France’s many young and talented new wave filmmakers, a generation which includes Anne Fontaine, Julie Gavras, Sophie Fillières and actresses such as Audrey Dana, Sandrine Bonnaire, Julie Delpy or Mélanie Laurent who also occasionally end up in the director’s chair as well.
+Emma Luchini is one of France’s many young and talented new wave filmmakers, a generation which includes Anne Fontaine, Julie Gavras, Sophie Fillières, and actresses such as Audrey Dana, Sandrine Bonnaire, Julie Delpy, or Mélanie Laurent, who also occasionally end up in the director’s chair.

 Can they eventually offer better and stronger parts to actresses?
-Do their films contribute to changing the way we consider women—not women as girls but women as equal individuals on screen?
+Do their films change the way we look at women—not women as girls, but women as equal individuals, on screen?

 Miss Luchini certainly made her point in “Un début prometteur” by having the guts to cast Flemish-born actress Veerle Baetens in the leading role as a mysterious character who strongly influences her male co-stars.